The-Layer-Research-Lab/3D-Printer-Air-Filtration-System-Compact/README.md

 ⚠️This project is still in progress!

 The Air Filtration System was originally designed for use in 3D printers.
-It is designed for recirculation filtration either in a printer with built-in enclosure or external enclosure.
+It is designed for recirculation filtration either in a printer with a built-in enclosure or an external enclosure.

-- Featuring HEPA filter and Activated Carbon the filter is able to remove VOC and particular matters(pm 2.5 & pm 10).
+- Featuring a HEPA filter and Activated Carbon the filter is able to remove VOC and particular matters(pm 2.5 & pm 10).
-- It can be converted to a HEPA only or Activated Carbon only filter for specific use cases.
+- It can be converted to a HEPA-only or Activated Carbon-only filter for specific use cases.
-- The filter catridge can easily be taken out and be replaced.
+- The filter cartridge can easily be taken out and replaced.
 - Because of the small form factor, it can be mounted on a wide range of machines.

 I've tried to make the form factor of the filter as small and as compact as possible.
 It can be printed on small printers like a Voron 0 (120x120).